Thomas C. Südhof

-Thomas Christian Südhof (/de/; born December 22, 1955), ForMemRS, is a German-American biochemist known for his study of synaptic transmission.
+Thomas Christian Südhof (/de/; born December 22, 1955), is a German-American biochemist known for his study of synaptic transmission.
 Currently, he is a professor in the school of medicine in the department of molecular and cellular physiology, and by courtesy in neurology, and in psychiatry and behavioral sciences at Stanford University.

 Südhof, James Rothman and Randy Schekman are the 2013 Nobel Prize in Physiology or Medicine laureates for their work on vesicle trafficking.

 Early life and education

 A German native, Südhof was born in Göttingen in 1955.
 He spent his childhood in Göttingen and Hannover.
 He studied music in his youth, specifically the bassoon, and has credited his bassoon instructor, Herbert Tauscher, as his "most influential teacher".
 He was a graduate from the Hannover Waldorf School in 1975.
 Südhof studied medicine at the RWTH Aachen University, Harvard University, and then the University of Göttingen.
 In Göttingen Südhof worked on his doctoral thesis, in which he described the structure and function of chromaffin cells, at the Max Planck Institute for Biophysical Chemistry in the lab of Victor P. Whittaker.
 In 1982, he received his MD in medical science (Dr.med.) from the University of Göttingen.

+He was born in an anthroposophical family, but has left anthroposophy since his youth.